- Last Updated On

 Data in and of itself is not valuable.
 A bunch of 1s and 0s sitting on a server somewhere or dashboards languishing unattended aren’t transforming your organization.
 Making your data actionable is the key to true data transformation.
 Most nonprofits don’t lack data; they lack insight and the ability to take action from that data.

-Resources from DataKind, Harvard Business Review and +5
+Resources from DataKind, Responsible Data and +5